How to Change Your Gmail Signature in 2026

 Save Changes button is greyed out

-You need to actually make a change before the Save button activates.
-Click anywhere in the signature editor and make a small edit (even add and delete a space) to enable it.
+You need to actually make a change before the Save button activates, and it lives at the very bottom of the page.
+Click anywhere in the signature editor and make a small edit (even add and delete a space) to enable it, then scroll all the way down.

 New signature still showing old content